-- The requirement to confine an employee’s hours of work within a period of 12 consecutive hours in a work day doesn’t apply to geophysical exploration.
+- The requirement to confine an employee’s hours of work within a period of 12 consecutive hours in a work day does not apply to geophysical exploration.

 A geophysical exploration employee is a person who works in the application of a physical science in the determination of geologic or other conditions for the location of oil, natural gas, coal or other minerals.

-This doesn’t include a professional member or member-in-training, as defined in the Engineering and Geoscience Professions Act.
+This does not include a professional member or member-in-training, as defined in the Engineering and Geoscience Professions Act.

 Hours of work and pay

-The standard overtime rule of hours worked in excess of 8 hours a day or 44 hours a week, whichever is greater, doesn’t apply to geophysical exploration employees.
+The standard overtime rule of hours worked in excess of 8 hours a day or 44 hours a week, whichever is greater, does not apply to geophysical exploration employees.